Performance of the ALICE Electromagnetic Calorimeter

 Figure 16

-Left: ``exoticity'' ($F_{\rm +}$) as function of the cluster energy found with the V2 clusterizer in \pp\ collisions at \sthirteen\ using the \gls{EMCal} high threshold \gls{L1} $\gamma$ trigger The region above the line is populated by exotic clusters The distributions are normalized to have an integral of unity for each energy bin.
-Right: comparison of $F_{+}$ probability distributions for measured data (black), projection of the left panel, and simulated (blue) collisions for two different cluster-energy intervals.
-Each distribution is normalized by the integral of the distribution for $F_{+}<0.85$.
+Left: number of cells as a function of the cluster energy found with the V2 clusterizer in pp collisions at $\sqrt{s}=13$ TeV using the EMCal high threshold L1 $\gamma$ trigger.
+The region below the lines is populated by exotic clusters.
+The distribution for each energy bin is normalized to its integral.
+Right: comparison of $n_{\text{cells}}$ probability distributions for measured data (black), projection of the left plot, to simulated (blue) collisions for two different cluster energy bins.
+Each distribution is normalized by the integral of the distribution for $n_{\rm cells}>10$.

 Figure 17